CodeURJC-DAW-2023-24/webapp16/README.md

 *  I created some DTOs needed to show the elements on the API's requests.
 *  I implemented many Project CRUD Rest functions and Images CRUD Rest functions.
 *  I created Postman requests.
-*  I documentated the Rest controllers using Swagger.
+*  I documented the Rest controllers using Swagger.
 *  I helped generate dynamically the api-docs documentation.